Loading...

 Due to the eventually consistent data model it is possible that during the Window of Uncertainty a publish won't take into account a subscription made on a remote node (in another partition).
 Obviously, VerneMQ can't deliver the message in this case.
 The same holds for delivering retained messages to remote subscribers.

-messages that are triggered during the Window of Uncertainty will be delivered to the reachable subscribers.
+last will messages that are triggered during the Window of Uncertainty will be delivered to the reachable subscribers.
 Currently during a netsplit, but after the Window of Uncertainty last will messages will be lost.

 Normally, client registration is synchronized using an elected leader node for the given client id.
 Such a synchronization removes the race condition between multiple clients trying to connect with the same client id on different nodes.
 However, during the Window of Uncertainty it is currently possible that VerneMQ fails to disconnect a client connected to a different node.
 Although this scenario sounds like artificially crafted it is possible to end up with duplicate clients connected to the cluster.